 The amounts reported represent the total remuneration paid by entities in the Australian Bauxite Group of companies in relation to managing the affairs of all the entities within the Australian Bauxite Group.

 There is no performance conditions related to any of the above payments.

 There is no other element of Directors and Executives remuneration.

-^{\$200,000} fee via Simple Agreement for Future Equity.
+2018 \$200,000 fee via Simple Agreement for Future Equity.
+Payable in the future.